2002 Puerto Princesa mayoral recall election: Campaign

 The Commission on Elections set the recall election on September 7, after it dismissed a petition by Socrates nullifying the results of the preparatory recall assembly on August 11.
 The commission ruled that 312 members of the 528 barangay officials convened it, above the quorum needed.
+Hagedorn filed his candidacy and was confident that the election will push through.

 Two days before the election, the Supreme Court rescheduled the recall to September 24, after granting the petition of Socrates and Sandoval, who argued that the campaigning period was too short.
 On election eve, Hagedorn's supporters showed their support for him on a motorcade, while Socrates' supporters attended a rally at Mendoza park.
 The third candidate, engineer Sandy Sandoval, was silent.
 The commission also dismissed petitions to disqualify Hagedorn from the election.
 The commission ruled that since Hagedorn did not stand for election in 2001, he was not running for a fourth consecutive term.
 On election day, Socrates faced Hagedorn and Sandoval.
 A total of 73,470 registered voters would decide if Socrates would be recalled.